 The Department of Psychology offers a variety of extracurricular opportunities that supplement classroom work.
 Students can hear presentations by guest speakers, attend discussions and colloquia, and avail themselves of a variety of other activities to further their education in psychology outside the classroom.
-Organizations and activities sponsored by the department are:
+The department sponsors two student organizations related to psychology.